 But it is far from over.
 There are no wallets standing in front of you any longer!
 All of your money is now whipping around the golf course in little white plastic carts.
 Yet these volunteers are sitting on their collective duffs in the clubhouse!
 WHY?

 The golf course is smart enough to know where the wallets are for the next 5+ hours and they have literally sprung into action.
 There are two beer carts, ONE GIRL in each, actually chasing after the money, chasing down their customers.
-YOUR customers!
+WAIT, YOUR customers!
 They have one goal in mind.
 Relieving them of as much of their money as they can, while your group is still milling around the registration table deciding on “important things” like….
-Should you put the left over goody bags in Betty’s van because you have to go to soccer practice after the event, and is it O.K. if you toss out the rest of the donuts in the golf shop garbage can.
+Should you put the left over goody bags in Betty’s van because you have to go to soccer practice after the event, and is it O.K. if you toss out the rest of the fliers in the golf shop garbage can.

 IF and when your volunteers finally do get out in your own little white plastic golf cart, oddly, the fun and camaraderie still remains the goal, but you brought a roll of raffle tickets “just in case”, and there are 3 girls crammed into the seat.
 The teenager just wants to drive the cart, the girl in the middle just wants to see how her husband is playing, but really doesn’t know what hole he started on and for that matter doesn’t know the layout of the course anyway, so she is just enjoying how pretty the course is while wondering what guys get out of this stupid game.
 The girl hanging off the end of the seat is hoping the teenager doesn’t hit another bump in the fairway or decide to make a sharp left turn, otherwise she will dump her bucket of 12 jello shots (which, of course, she has had to sample to make sure they were alright).